10 Best Things to Do in Serifos, Greece (2026 Guide & Local Tips)

 As Serifos Greece is close to Athens, many Athenians visit the island for a weekend break.
 However, if this is your first time on Serifos, I suggest you stay at least 4 days to fully enjoy and discover this beautiful island.

 If you are staying for a very short time, Livadi, Serifos’ port is perfect and has it all.
-Great taverns and cafes, shops even a fantastic sandy beach 500 meters from the port.
+Great taverns and cafes, shops, even a fantastic sandy beach 500 meters from the port.

 1. Main Town and Castle

-Chora, the capital town of Serifos Greece, is one of the most picturesque main towns of the Cyclades.
-Built at 200 meters high, is divided into the lower part (Kato Chora) and the upper part (Ano Chora).
-Kato Chora is mainly residential and this is where most of the hotels are.
+Built at 200 meters high, it is divided into the lower part (Kato Chora) and the upper part (Ano Chora).
+Kato Chora is mainly residential, and this is where most of the hotels are.

 Pano Piatsa

-As you start the uphill to Ano Chora you will be enchanted as this part of the village is stunning!
+As you start the uphill to Ano Chora, you will be enchanted as this part of the village is stunning!
 Tiny alleys lined with whitewashed, sugar-cubed houses lead to its main and very picturesque square, Pano Piatsa.
-At night, the square becomes one big party as the tables of the cafes and taverns get swarmed by people eager to drink ouzo, coffee, and other appetizers.

 Walk past the traditional old windmills on your way to the 15th-century Venetian Castle of Serifos Greece perched on the rim of vertical rocks above Chora.
-A stairway from there gets you higher to the Venetian castle and the whitewashed chapels of Agia Varvara, the Savior, Agios Konstantinos, and Agios Ioannis.

 Find a large stone to sit upon and admire the endless Cycladic vistas.
 The view from there is one of the best in the Cyclades.